A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors: Properties of the Extension

 \begin{theorem}[\(T\) as a measure of predictability] ~\\ The map \(T\) defined by \eqref{defmdm} \begin{enumerate}[(i)] \item satisfies the axioms (A\ref{prop1}), (A\ref{prop2}) and (A\ref{prop3}) of a measure of predictability, \item fulfills the information gain inequality (P\ref{prop.IGI}), and \item characterizes conditional independence (P\ref{prop.CI}). \end{enumerate} \end{theorem}

-Due to properties (P1) and (P2) in the above theorem, it immediately follows that $T$ fulfills the so-called \emph{data processing inequality} which states that a transformation of the predictor variables cannot enhance the degree of predictability; see \cite{cover2006} for a detailed discussion.
+Due to properties (P1) and (P2) in the above theorem, it immediately follows that $T$ fulfills the so-called \emph{data processing inequality} which states that a transformation of the predictor variables cannot enhance the degree of predictability; see \citep{cover2006} for a detailed discussion and \citep{chatterjee2022estimating} for a data processing inequality with respect to \(\xi\,.\)

-\begin{corollary}[Data processing inequality] ~\\ The map \(T\) defined by \eqref{defmdm} fulfills the data processing inequality, i.e., \(T(\YY|\ZZ) \leq T(\YY|\XX)\) for all $\XX,\YY,\ZZ$ such that $\YY$ and $\ZZ$ are conditionally independent given $\XX$.
+\begin{corollary}[Data processing inequality] ~\\ The map \(T\) defined by \eqref{defmdm} fulfills the data processing inequality, i.e., \(T(\YY,\ZZ) \leq T(\YY,\XX)\) for all $\XX,\YY,\ZZ$ such that $\YY$ and $\ZZ$ are conditionally independent given $\XX$.
 In particular,

 for all $\XX,\YY$ and all measurable functions ${\bf h}$. \end{corollary}